BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 All anatomic entities and developmental stages are represented with the [UBERON ontology](https://www.ebi.ac.uk/ols4/ontologies/uberon) or related ontologies as controlled vocabularies.

 ### Where is a gene expressed?
-Genes that are expressed in a tissue, organ or cell (i.e., anatomical entity in general) are represented with the relation [genex:isExpressedIn](https://biosoda.github.io/genex/#isExpressedIn), alternatively its corresponding relation [obo:RO_0002206](http://purl.obolibrary.org/obo/RO_0002206) is stated too.
+Genes that are expressed in a tissue, organ, or cell (i.e., anatomical entity in general) are represented with the relation [genex:isExpressedIn](https://biosoda.github.io/genex/#isExpressedIn), alternatively its corresponding relation [obo:RO_0002206](http://purl.obolibrary.org/obo/RO_0002206) is stated too.
 In the query [Q03](#q03) (see [graphical representation](#q03-graphical-representation)), more precisely, we query for **the anatomical entities where the "APOC1" gene is expressed**.
 #### Q03:
 > *Question*: What are the anatomical entities where the "APOC1" gene is expressed?